 If you have friends or family with dogs, you’re almost certain to know at least one that has a Golden Retriever.
 Goldens are very loyal dogs and are gentle enough to be around everyone in the family.
 It is characteristics like these that help make Goldens the fourth most popular dog breed in the United States.

 But did you know Golden Retrievers are also really smart?
-In fact, their intelligence and eager-to-please attitude makes them excellent service dogs.
+In fact, their intelligence and eager-to-please attitude makes training golden retrievers an incredibly rewarding task.
+Because of these traits, they make excellent service dogs.
 You’ll often find Goldens being used as therapy dogs, guide dogs for the blind, hearing dogs for the deaf, hunting dogs, search and rescue dogs, and illegal drug detectors.
 That’s a lot of jobs!

 Goldens usually grow to be pretty large, usually 60-80 pounds and up to 24 inches tall.
 But don’t let their size intimidate you; these lovable creatures are patient and easily trainable.
 They’re also excellent swimmers, which is one of the reasons they were bred in the first place.